 Police protection services are provided to the project site by the Mountain View Police Department (MVPD).
-The MVPD consists of authorized staff of 90 sworn and 55 non-sworn personnel.56 The MVPD conducts an active volunteer program (non-officers).
+The MVPD conducts an active volunteer program (non-officers).
 Officers patrolling the area are dispatched from police headquarters, located at 1000 Villa Street, approximately 2.3 miles southwest of the project site.